 Added Bonus and Words of Wisdom

 Starsound Studios has the Dynamount.
 Remember the previous statements about the proper way of recording?
 Get ready for this!
 The Dynamount lets us dial in the guitar/Bass microphones remotely.
 That's right.
-You can play in the control room with our engineers, and they can remotely move the microphones on your cabinet to dial in your guitar sound correctly.
+You can play in the control room with our engineers, and they can remotely move the mics on your cabinet to dial in your guitar sound correctly.
 Think about it, instead of trying to mix your way to the guitar sound - how about capturing it in the beginning?

 We take it one step further.
 So you have the perfect guitar sound right?
 Then it is the bassist's turn.
-They dial in the perfect sound just like you did.
+They dial in the ideal tone just like you did.
 Now we make you play together to see if frequencies are fighting each other.
 Then, pull them out of one, down on both, etc. Now you have the perfect band sound.
 That was the original reason you came into the studio in the first place right?

 Now play the bass guitar with the kick drum.
 See which frequencies are fighting each other and repeat the steps mentioned above.
 Now your band sound is complete.
 Think of it as a sandwich.
 The meat is never inside the bread.
 The mayonnaise is never inside the meat and so on.
 They are on top of one another, not fighting for space.
 The same is true with instruments.
 Otherwise, the band would sound mushy.
-Ever seen a live band that sounds that way?
-It is why.

 You can dial in a perfect guitar sound, but it may not work with the other guitarist or bassist in your band.
 They should not fight for sound, but be a cohesive thump in your chest.
 We realize this problem and help you solve it.
 Remember this is not a personal attack on your sound.
 We just try to capture the purest sound.